ConstructionPlacements

 What is the job outlook for construction workers?

-Construction workers are in high demand due to the large number of construction projects underway.
+Building Construction workers are in high demand due to the many construction projects underway.
 The job outlook for construction workers is positive, with an expected growth rate of 10% through 2026.

 How to write a Construction worker Resume?

-When it comes to creating a resume for a construction worker, the process is much different than that of other professions.
+When creating a resume for a construction worker, the process is much different than that of other professions.

-For one, construction workers typically don’t have formal education beyond high school, so their resumes need to highlight their experience in the field instead.
+For one, construction workers typically don’t have formal education beyond high school, so their resumes must highlight their field experience instead.

-Additionally, construction workers often move from job to job, so their resumes need to be able to accommodate that.
+Additionally, construction workers often move from job to job, so their resumes need to accommodate that.

 Also, because of the nature of the work, construction workers’ resumes need to be able to show off their skills and abilities.